puffyCid/artemis-scripts/README.md

 A collection of useful scripts for [artemis](https://github.com/puffycid/artemis).

-The online documentation at [TODO]() provides in depth information on how to create and execute scripts.
+The online documentation at https://puffycid.github.io/artemis-book/ provides in depth information on how to create and execute scripts.

 ## Questions or Issues